ysdn2019/Graduates-List/graduates/erin-dinneen.md

 ---
 path: /work/sector-magazine
 graduate: Erin Dinneen
-mainimg: /assets/work/Dinneen_Erin_project2_web_main.png
+cover: /assets/work/Dinneen_Erin_project2_web_main.png
-thumbnailimg: /assets/work/Dinneen_Erin_project2_web_thumbnail.png
+thumbnail: /assets/work/Dinneen_Erin_project2_web_thumbnail.png
 title: Sector Magazine
 groupmembers:
-fields: Editorial, Print, Typography
+category: Editorial, Print, Typography
 mediumdimensions:  Editorial Design, 6.5" x 8"
 description: A print publication seeking to engage readers in various perspectives of thought to broaden their understanding of science fiction’s most enduring question: What does it mean to be human?
 Sector 01 investigates the theme of autonomy as it relates to artificial intelligence, autonomous vehicles, questions of free will, and more.
 digitallink: